 - Other unforeseeable events

-We always recommend working with an experienced tax professional who can help you accurately determine your net profit and identify any tax exemptions.
+We recommend working with an experienced tax professional who can help you accurately determine your net profit and identify any tax exemptions.

 ✍️ Editor’s Note